 HORSE is a technology company with a clear commitment to innovation.
 In recent years, we’ve adapted our processes, systems and factories to be at the forefront of new technologies.
 We work with a clear Data-Centric mindset, convinced that good data and its proper use, besides being advantageous, are fundamental to being more efficient and profitable.
 The key lies in having good data and interpreting it correctly for efficient decision-making.
 For example, an engine generates 1.5 gigabytes of data: using that data - we can establish predictive models, mitigate potential risks and actuallly optimise our organisation.

 Innovation is, of course, something which exists throughout the entire chain and all our processes.
-For example we recently announced the installation of our innovative assembly line “Matrix Flow”, which, instead of traditional conveyor belts, uses a fleet of 30 Programmable Mobile Cobots (MPCs) to move parts, tools and finished products between workstations.
+For example we recently announced the installation of our innovative assembly line “Matrix Flow”, which, instead of traditional conveyor belts, uses a fleet of 30 Mobile Programmable Cobots (MPCs) to move parts, tools and finished products between workstations.

 With Matrix Flow, tasks can be dynamically assigned to available workstations, and the MPCs can be reassigned based on demand fluctuations all thanks to extensive autonomous digital floor monitoring.
 This agility optimises resource allocation and improves overall efficiency, allowing us to quickly adapt to changing production needs.